leahtsdudley/testing/kq_epic_post.md

 ## The Fellowship of the Query: The Journey to a Greener Scorecard

-#### TL;DR

-The Pull Requests team resolved 109 killed/slow queries to achieve a green scorecard.
+**TL;DR**: The Pull Requests team resolved 109 killed/slow queries to achieve a green scorecard.

 ---
 ### The Quest